punyarit-test/kwang-ui/README.md

 # Cortex-UI

-Web Component that fully support React with strong type and flexible in use.
+Web Component that fully support React types, cleaner code and flexible to use.
 And components design followed by Cortex-Design (by H LAB Designer Team)